eleadufresne/eleadufresne/README.md

 ## 👋 About Me

 Hello World!
-I'm Éléa, a natural strategic thinker (INTJ, if that means anything to you).
-I thrive on finding the most efficient way to solve complex problems through automating infrastructure, optimizing backend performance, or debugging tricky issues.
+I'm Éléa, a natural strategic thinker (INTJ, if that means anything to you) who thrives on solving complex problems efficiently, whether by automating infrastructure, optimizing backend performance, or debugging tricky issues.
 Late-night coding sessions are my happy place, and I'm always eager to pick up something new.
-Above all, I've discovered that the best solutions come from collaboration and shared goals.
+But the best solutions come from collaboration and shared goals.

 I graduated last year from McGill with a B.Sc. in Honours Computer Science, and since then, I've fully immersed myself in open-source and independent learning.
 My experience includes software engineering, DevOps, QA, and edge-computing research.